DariuS231/ChromeSPDevTools/README.md

 After cloning this repo, execute in your favourite shell:

-* `npm install` to install npm dependencies.
+* `npm install --global gulp` to make sure gulp is installed globally.
-* `typings install` to install the typescript definitions.
+* `npm install` to install npm dependencies and TypeScript typings.

 ### Compilation